 During my time running Leap First, I also spent a year and a half at Barnes & Noble, serving as the Community Relations Manager for the Park Slope store.
 I helped to open the store, B&N’s first in Brooklyn, and learned that being a bookseller, carrying and shelving books, is hard physical work.
 I greatly enjoyed helping customers find books and bringing their attention to new books.
 As the CRM, I had the chance to organize and run some interesting and popular events for the community.
 This work eventually resurfaced when I launched the Open Book program in 2003 and begin teaching and running my own events.

 A few years into the new century, I had the chance to add another role to my busy roster and to try out something I had always wanted to do: teaching in a university setting.
 I was asked to teach a course on “How to Write a Book Proposal” for Drexel University’s graduate program in Publication Management.
 From there, I went on to launch a very successful book discussion course called “A Sneak Peek at Next Year’s Bestsellers” at Temple University’s continuing education program, and also taught writing and publishing at Temple and at the University of Pennsylvania.
-The Temple U class eventually grew into Open Book (more on that below!).
+The Temple U class eventually grew into Open Book.

 After a few years of adjunct teaching, I joined Rosemont College as the Director of Graduate Publishing Programs, where I worked for three years and helped to build the program’s visibility and realign the programming, including a new certificate in e-publishing in conjunction with the New York Times Knowledge Network.
 As far as my own academic career, I graduated from the University of Pennsylvania with an Honors degree in English, and hold a Masters in English and Comparative Literature from Columbia University.